-Canada is a large country with incredible mixture of cultures and ethnicities and this surely reflects in its cuisine.
+Canada is a large country with an incredible mixture of cultures and ethnicities and this is surely reflected in its cuisine.
 But one thing is common to all dishes – they are hearty and filling as they need to give you energy for usually cold weather and long distances you need to cover! 🙂

-Number one dish associated with Canada is certainly poutine, a French Canadian specialty – fries, cheese, meat and gravy, surely to fill you for long Canadian winter.
+The number one dish associated with Canada is certainly poutine, a French Canadian specialty – fries, cheese, meat, and gravy, sure to fill you for long Canadian winter.
 Bannock is a bread, either classically baked or even fried, accompanied with bacon.
 Butter tarts are exactly what you expect, pastry filled with butte sugar and egg filling.

-Canada also have massive coastlines, both east and west and fish and sea food is very common in these area.
-Salmon, arctic char and east coast lobster are the favorites.
+Canada also has massive coastlines, both east and west, and fish and seafood are very common in this area.
+Salmon, arctic char, and east coast lobster are the favorites.

 Montreal has some great bagels to try, a bit different than the ones from the NYC, but definitely tasting great.
 Montreal is also famous for its take on smoked meat, kind of like some heavy fast food.

-Quebec’s popular meal is split pea soup, which is more of a puree of peas, pork and herbs and very filling for a quick meal.
-Tourtière is a meat pie, savory meal eaten during holidays usually but it is great year around.
+Quebec’s popular meal is split pea soup, which is more of a puree of peas, pork, and herbs and very filling for a quick meal.
+Tourtière is a meat pie, the savory meal eaten during holidays usually but it is great year-round.